Creation of gold rings with blue topaz stone

 Modeled in CAD, the ring comes alive

-Once the design is validated and frozen by our client, we can start manufacturing the 18k yellow gold ring by the lost wax casting process, following the same steps as for the ring's manufacture presented before.
+Once the design is validated by our client, we can start manufacturing the 18-karat yellow gold ring by the lost wax casting process, following the same steps as for the ring's manufacture presented before.

 Notice the raw look of gold and the claws that will be used to crimp the stones

-Following this step, the finishing step begins with the cutting of the supply channels of our ring and the polishing of the gold.
+Following this step, the finishing step begins with cutting the supply channels of our ring and polishing the gold.

 Then comes the crimping of the stones to their respective locations.